framsouza/eck-saml-hot-warm-cold/README.md

 - Ingress Controller
 - ConfigMap SAML metadata

 ### Architecture

-We are using GKE to setup this environment, with the following configurations:
+To set up this environment, we use GKE with the following configurations:

-*3 Nodes pools*
+_3 Nodes pools_
-- 1 Hot Node Pool wtih 6 Kubernetes instances running spread across 3 availabilty zones;;
+- 1 Hot Node Pool wtih 6 Kubernetes instances running spread across 3 availability zones
-- 1 Warm Node Pool with Kubernetes instances running spread across 3 availabilty zones;;
+- 1 Warm Node Pool with Kubernetes instances running spread across 3 availability zones
-- 1 Cold Node Pool with Kubernetes instances running spread across 3 availabilty zones;;
+- 1 Cold Node Pool with Kubernetes instances running spread across 3 availability zones

-*Instances configuration*
+_Instances configuration_
-- hot nodes: **c2-standard-4    (4 vCPUs, 16 GB memory, 100GB disk)**
+- hot nodes: c2-standard-4 (4 vCPUs, 16 GB memory, 100GB disk)
-- warm nodes: **e2-standard-2   (2 vCPUs, 8 GB memory, 100GB disk)**
+- warm nodes: e2-standard-2 (2 vCPUs, 8 GB memory, 100GB disk)
-- cold nodes: **e2-standard-2   (2 vCPUs, 8 GB memory, 100GB disk)**
+- cold nodes: e2-standard-2 (2 vCPUs, 8 GB memory, 100GB disk)

-*9 Elasticsearch instances (Split by hot & warm, cold and dedicated master)* plus 1 Kibana instance*
+_9 Elasticsearch instances (Split by hot and warm, cold and dedicated master) plus 1 Kibana instance*_
 - 3 Elasticsearch hot data node (50Gi SSD disk, 4Gi JVM, 8Gi memory)
 - 3 Elasticsearch warm data node (100Gi disk, 2Gi JVM, 4Gi memory)
 - 3 Elasticsearch cold data node (100Gi disk, 2Gi JVM, 4Gi memory)
 - 3 Elasticsearch master node (10Gi disk, 1Gi JVM, 2Gi memory)

-*GKE zones*: _europe-west1-b_, _europe-west1-c_, _europe-west1-d_
+_GKE zones: europe-west1-b, europe-west1-c, europe-west1-d_

-For each node pool we are using an especific Kubernetes label to be able to attach the Elasticsearch instance into the right hard configuration.
+For each node pool we use a specific Kubernetes label to attach the Elasticsearch instance into the right hard configuration.
 The label name is called "type" and the values are: hot, warm or cold.
-Remember, it's allowed to change & add the label later, to do that you must use the [command line](https://cloud.google.com/kubernetes-engine/docs/how-to/update-existing-nodepools#updating_node_labels).
+You can change and add the label later by using the command line.

-## Doc structure
-The doc is splitted into 2 parts:
+### This document contains two parts:

-1. Manifest explanation
+- Manifest explanation
-2. How to
+- How to setup

-# Manifest explanation
+## Manifest explanation
-The elasticsearch manifest file [eck-saml-hot-warm-cold.yml](https://github.com/framsouza/eck-saml-hot-warm-cold/blob/main/eck-saml-hot-warm-cold.yml) is where you will find the Elasticsearch settings.
+The Elasticsearch manifest file eck-saml-hot-warm-cold.yml contains the Elasticsearch settings.

 ### nodeSets:
 ```
  nodeSets:
   - name: hot-zone-b
     count: 1
     config:
       node.attr.zone: europe-west1-b
       cluster.routing.allocation.awareness.attributes: k8s_node_name,zone
       http.max_content_length: 200mb
       node.roles: [ data_hot, data_content ]
       node.store.allow_mmap: false
 ```

-It means we have *1* node called *hot-zone-b* and it will be deployed at zone *europe-west1-b*, then we are defining two routing awareness _k8s_node_name_ & _zone_, _k8s_node_name_ ensures that Elasticsearch allocates primary and replica shards to pods running on different Kubernetes nodes and never to pods that are scheduled onto a single Kubernetes node, and _zone_ uses the Kubernetes label called _domain.beta.kubernetes.io/zone_ and it will ensure the cluster will redirect the shards according to these settings.
+We have one node called hot-zone-b deployed at zone europe-west1-b.
+Then, we define two routing awareness attributes:
+_k8s_node_name_: Makes sure that Elasticsearch allocates primary and replica shards to pods running on different Kubernetes nodes and never to pods that are scheduled onto a single Kubernetes node.

+_zone_: Uses the Kubernetes label called domain.beta.kubernetes.io/zone and it makes sure that the cluster will redirect the shards according to these settings.

-Then we are explicitly saying this node will have the data_hot & data_content role.
-Last but not the least, _node.store.allow_mmap : false_ will prevent the vritual address space (on Linux distribution) ro run into errors/exceptions due to the fact this default configuration is too low.
+We explicitly say that this node will have _data_hot_ and _data_content_ role.
+Finally, _node.store.allow_mmap : false_ will prevent the virtual address space (on Linux distribution) ro run into errors or exceptions because this default configuration is too low.

 ### xpack.security
 ```
      xpack:
         security:
           authc:
             realms: